Advisers network

 William White

-William ‘Bill’ White is a senior fellow at the C.D.
+William White is a senior fellow at the C.D.
 Howe Institute in Toronto.
-He is a former chairman of the OECD’s Economic and Development Review Committee.
-He was a member of the Issing Committee, advising the German chancellor, economic adviser and head of the monetary and economic department at the Bank for International Settlements, deputy governor of the Bank of Canada, and an economist at the Bank of England.
+He is a former chairman of the Organisation for Economic Co-operation and Development’s Economic and Development Review Committee.
+He was a member of the Issing Committee, advising the German chancellor, economic adviser and head of the monetary and economic department at the Bank for International Settlements, deputy governor of the Bank of Canada and an economist at the Bank of England.

 Janine von Wolfersdorff

-Janine von Wolfersdorff is a Berlin-based tax adviser, focused on ESG- and true cost accounting, and a policy fellow at Hamburg-based The New Institute.
-She is a former director of the Cologne Institute of Finance and Taxation, associate at Value Balancing Alliance and editor of Handelsblatt publication Der Betrieb.
+Janine von Wolfersdorff is a Berlin-based tax adviser, focused on environmental, social anf governance and true cost accounting.
+She is a policy fellow at Hamburg-based The New Institute and a former director of the Cologne Institute of Finance and Taxation, associate at Value Balancing Alliance and editor of Handelsblatt publication Der Betrieb.
 She was a leader in OMFIF’s 2021 German ESG corporate survey ‘Tackling corporates’ ESG challenges’.